liana-p/narrat-engine/README.md

 `pnpm dev`

-This starts the engine on the demo page with the `example.nar` demo script loaded for testing.
+This starts the engine on the demo page with the `example.narrat` demo script loaded for testing.

 ### Developping narrat specifically